-Hypersensitivity clinical trials at UC Health
+Hypersensitivity clinical trials at University of California Health

-2 in progress, 0 open to eligible people
+open to eligible people ages 4-55

 Food allergy (FA) is a serious public health concern that causes potentially-life threatening reactions in affected patients.
 The prevalence of food allergy in the United States (U.S.) has increased substantially and now affects 15 million patients:4-8% of children (6 million children, 30% with multiple food allergies) and about 9% of adults.
 This is a prospective Phase 2, single-center, multi-allergen OIT study in participants with proven allergies to 2 or 3 different foods in which one must be a peanut.
-The total of participants in the clinical study will be 110, ages 6 to 25 years with a history of multiple food allergies of 2 to 3 different foods including peanut.
+The total of participants in the clinical study will be 110, ages 4 to 55 years with a history of multiple food allergies of 2 to 3 different foods including peanut.
 Allergy will be confirmed by FA-specific IgE levels and positive skin prick test (SPT).
 Enrolled participants must be positive during the Double-blind Placebo-controlled Food challenge (DBPCFC) at or before the 300 mg (444 mg cumulative) dosing level of FA proteins.

 at UCLA UCSD